horychen/horychen.github.io/_posts/2019-07-01-Voltage_Rating_Number_Turns.md

-The thing is, the newbie cannot simply reduce $N$ because $N$ must be multiple of $pq$.
+~~The thing is, the newbie cannot simply reduce $N$ because $N$ must be multiple of $pq$.
 So the only thing this poor newbie can do is to making compromises AGAIN.
-Re-design is not okay because the lamination of the prototype is already cut.
+Re-design is not okay because the lamination of the prototype is already cut.~~

 > End of Detour.

 Even if you make correct setting, you will not get exactly phase voltage of 480/1.732 Vrms.
-In our case, the phase voltage is 260 Vrms, which corresponds to 450 Vrms.
+In our case, the phase voltage is 260 Vrms, which corresponds to line-to-line voltage of 450 Vrms.
 Okay, that’s fine.